Homological stability for topological chiral homology of completions: Introduction

 \subsection{Topological chiral homology}

 We start by introducing the spaces we are interested in, which are defined using topological chiral homology.

 Topological chiral homology is a homology theory for $n$-dimensional manifolds.
 When discussing topological chiral homology, one needs to fix a background symmetric monoidal $(\infty,1)$-category like chain complexes or spectra.
-In this paper, this category will always be taken to be $Top$, the category of topological spaces with cartesian product.
+In this paper, this category will always be taken to be $\cat{Top}$, the category of topological spaces with Cartesian product.

 Like singular homology of a space depends on a choice of abelian group, the topological chiral homology of a manifold depends on choice of framed $E_n$-algebra.
-A framed $E_n$-algebra is by definition an algebra over an operad homotopy equivalent to the framed little $n$-disks operad $f\mathcal D_n$ (see \cite{GJ}).
-Given a framed $E_n$-algebra $A$, topological chiral homology gives a functor from the category of smooth $n$-dimensional manifolds (with embeddings as morphisms) to $Top$:
+A framed $E_n$-algebra\footnote{The term framed $E_n$-algebra is not completely standard as other authors use it to mean an algebra over an operad homotopy equivalent to the semi-direct product of the little $n$-disks operad with the group $SL_n(\R)$.
+We want to use $GL_n(\R)$ to be able to prove results for non-orientable manifolds.} is by definition an algebra over an operad homotopy equivalent to the semi-direct product of the little $n$-disks operad with the group $GL_n(\R)$ \cite{M,GJ,Sa}.
+Given a framed $E_n$-algebra $A$, topological chiral homology gives a functor from the category of smooth $n$-dimensional manifolds (with embeddings as morphisms) to $\cat{Top}$:

-We call the symbol $\int_M A$ the \textit{topological chiral homology of $M$ with coefficients in $A$}.
+We call $\int_M A$ the \textit{topological chiral homology of $M$ with coefficients in $A$}.

 Intuitively the topological chiral homology of a manifold $M$ with coefficients in a framed $E_n$-algebra $A$ is the space of particles in $M$ labeled by elements of $A$, topologized in such a way that when several particles collide their labels combine using the framed $E_n$ action (see Figure \ref{figtchintuitive}).
 The different ways to make this intuition precise lead to different models of topological chiral homology.
 In the model that is most convenient for our proofs, for example, one keeps track during the collisions of the relative directions and speeds at which the particles collide.
-In $n$ dimensions such data can be made into a framed $E_n$-operad \cite{Sa}, known as the framed Fulton-MacPherson operad.
+In $n$ dimensions such data can be made into a framed $E_n$-operad \cite{Sa}, known as the \emph{framed Fulton-MacPherson operad}.